Security Overview

 • What are Kentik’s user termination procedures and timelines?

-- Customer users are deleted from the system as soon as they are removed via the User administration section of the portal.
+- Customer users are immediately deleted from the system as soon as they are removed via the User administration section of the portal.

 • What is Kentik’s password policy for systems and infrastructure that is used to host customer data?